wp-plugins/powerpress/readme.txt

 * Place the player exactly where you want by adding the [powerpress] shortcode tag directly in your post content.
 * Add video embeds from sites such as YouTube, Viddler, Blip.tv and Ustream.tv.
 * Provides download, play in new window and embed links.
-* Formats supported: mp3, m4v, mp4, m4a, webm, ogg, ogv, oga, wma, mov, pdf, swf, avi, mpeg and more.
+* Formats supported: mp3, m4v, mp4, m4a, webm, ogg, ogv, oga, wma, mov, pdf, swf, avi, mpeg, epub and more.

 = Integrates with Blubrry's Services =
 Make your life easier by adding our FREE or paid services to streamline your podcast productivity.